scboesch/serverless-huggingface-demos/README.md

 ```

 The ```inference``` directory contains:
--   The ```Dockerfile``` used to build a custom image to be able to run PyTorch Hugging Face inference using Lambda functions
+-   The ```Dockerfile``` is used to build a custom image to be able to run
+PyTorch Hugging Face inference using Lambda functions.
 -   The Python scripts that perform the actual ML inference

 The ```sentiment.py``` script shows how to use a Hugging Face Transformers